 99) The Omni Deck – Shawn Farquhar

-An absolute staple in the working repertoire of a walk around party magician.
+An absolute staple in the working repertoire of a walk around close up magician.
 The Omni Deck is a trick where a spectator will hold a deck of cards (usually after a build up with an Ambitious Card routine or similar).
 The spectator will then put their other hand on top of the deck.
 After a snap of the fingers, the deck changes in to a solid block of glass (actually plastic, but why spoil a good story).

 98) Hydrostatic Glass – Alan Shaxon